matrixgpt/matrix-chatgpt-bot/README.md

 A Matrix bot that uses [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) to access the unofficial ChatGPT API.

+## ⚠️ Currently there is no free ChatGPT model provided by the OpenAI-API ⚠️

+The bot <ins>won't work</ins> as expected out of the box and there is no known free model which can be used:

+- The `CHATGPT_MODEL` environment can be used to set the model - as of writing the default uses a model of ChatGPT from late 2022 which is **not working at the moment** and we do not know if and when this will change.
+However, you can change the `CHATGPT_MODEL` env to `text-davinci-003` or any other of the [supported models](https://platform.openai.com/docs/models/gpt-3).
+Keep in mind that that these alternative models are not free and will cost you OpenAI credits.
+- Check the [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) repository for any updates on this.

 # Usage
 1. Create a room
 2. Add the bot